liamheng/Restoration-of-Cataract-Images-via-Domain-Adaptation/README.md

 https://drive.google.com/file/d/1eEzCbKPfKu72UqPBfk3OBUSi-a93T0eg/view?usp=sharing

+or use link: https://pan.baidu.com/s/176ZWtgoSZGDFw2NQEFzs6g , code: vzti

-Then, place the document in project_root/checkpoints/cataract_model, so that we can get the file like project_root/checkpoints/arcnet/latest_net_G.pth
+Then, place the document in project_root/checkpoints/arcnet, so that we can get the file like project_root/checkpoints/arcnet/latest_net_G.pth

 # Command to run